ZackarySantana/MiscProps/README.md

 # MiscProps

 This repository is a collection of useful react tools that I've made throughout building my projects.
+It also includes useful Remix.js specific hoots and pre-scripts that do stuff like minifying css

 # Components: